How can I avoid P2P crypto scams and protect my assets?

 Fraud remains a tale as old as time.
 Today, cybercriminals are getting smarter, finessing their art as they cash in on cryptocurrency's growing buzz.
 Crypto scams are common in peer-to-peer trading (P2P), where a buyer and seller connect directly without a third party or intermediary to buy or sell cryptocurrency.

-At OKX, our user's security and privacy are of utmost importance.
-As part of the OKX escrow service we provide to safeguard our user's P2P transactions, OKX will hold crypto for the buyer during the transaction.
+In our platform, our user's security and privacy are of utmost importance.
+As part of our escrow service we provide to safeguard our user's P2P transactions, we'll hold crypto for the buyer during the transaction.
 The purchased crypto assets will only be released to the buyer after the seller confirms that payment has been received.

 Traders must understand how they're being targeted to protect their crypto holdings and ensure a safe, seamless P2P trade.
 To combat the rising cases of P2P frauds, we've outlined common crypto scams and provided tips on how to avoid falling prey to such schemes.